Once you've completed your property search and identified which rental homes fit your criteria, it's time to think about viewings.

 9. How energy efficient is the property?

-What's more, from April next year Minimum Energy Efficiency Standards (MEES) are introduced, which require landlords to make sure rental properties have an Energy Performance Certificate rating of at least an 'E-'.
+Minimum Energy Efficiency Standards (MEES) require landlords to make sure rental properties have an Energy Performance Certificate rating of at least an 'E-'.
 There may be exceptions to this, for example if you are renting a listed or conservation building but these are quite unusual.

 10. Is there anything else I need to know?